Bernanke starts new job at Brookings after weekend off

 He was succeeded as Fed chairman by Janet Yellen, the former vice chair who was sworn in on Monday morning.

-Bernanke, a former Princeton University professor, is expected to write a book and has brought along one of his top Fed press deputies, David Skidmore, to help with editing and research.
+The former Princeton professor is expected to write a book and has brought along one of his top Fed press deputies, David Skidmore, to help with editing and research.
 There are no formal restrictions on his speech now that he is in the private sector, though like any other Fed official he is barred from disclosing confidential information.

 "I will still pay close attention to what he says and writes, not because I think he'll have some inside edge on what will happen next with Fed policy, but because he is still one of the smartest guys on the planet when it comes to central banking and monetary theory," said Michael Feroli, JP Morgan's chief economist.